 3.2 State the as of date that the latest financial examination report became available from either the state of domicile or the reporting entity.
 This date should be the date of the examined balance sheet and not the date the report was completed or released.
-12/31/2015
+12/31/2020

 3.3 State as of what date the latest financial examination report became available to other states or the public from either the state of domicile or the reporting entity.
 This is the release date or completion date of the examination report and not the date of the examination (balance sheet date).
-06/16/2017
+06/07/2022

 3.4 By what department or departments?
-2020 exam by the Ohio Department of Insurance.
-2015 exam by Iowa Insurance Division
+Ohio Department of Insurance